-At the Facility, the leadership team consists of the Director, Chief of Staff, Associate Director for Patient Care Services (ADPCS), Associate Director, and Assistant Director.
-Organizational communication and accountability are carried out through a committee reporting structure with the Quality, Safety and Value (QSV) Committee having oversight for groups such as the Clinical Executive, Nurse Executive, Strategic Improvement, and the Administrative Executive Boards.
-The leaders are also engaged in monitoring patient safety and care through formal mechanisms and are members of the Facility's QSV Committee which tracks, trends, and monitors quality of care and patient outcomes.
+At the Facility, the leadership team consists of the Acting Director, Acting Chief of Staff, Associate Director for Patient Care Services (ADPCS), and Associate Director.
+Organizational communication and accountability are carried out through a committee reporting structure with the Executive Leadership Quality Board having oversight for groups such as the Veteran Experience Board, Nurse Executive Board, Clinical Executive Board, and the Executive Committee of Medical Staff.
+The leaders are members of the Executive Leadership Quality Board through which they track, trend, and monitor quality of care and patient outcomes.